Charlie Haas: Personal life

 Haas married fellow professional wrestler Jackie Gayda in 2005.
-The couple have four children.
+The couple have four children, born in 2006, 2008, 2010, and 2012.
 In December 2020, Haas announced that he and Gayda were divorced.

 On July 9, 2022, Haas announced via Twitter that he is married to Jennifer Haas.

 Haas competed in amateur wrestling during high school, and for Seton Hall University, where he attended on a wrestling scholarship.
 He also has various other awards for wrestling from high school.
 Haas was a two-time Big East Champion at Seton Hall and graduated with a degree in economics and business.
 He then became a stockbroker with Goldman Sachs.
 According to Haas via the Q&A section on his website, he is a devout Christian.
 Following the death of his brother, Haas has wrestled with Russ (his brother's name) written on his wrist tape as a tribute.
 Since 2002 he has maintained a close friendship with his longtime tag team partner Shelton Benjamin, who he often refers to as his "brother."
-Benjamin served as Haas's best man at his wedding to Gayda and was the godfather to Haas' oldest daughter.
+Benjamin served as Haas's best man at his wedding to Gayda and is the godfather to Haas' oldest daughter.

-His grandfather Hugh Devore, was an assistant with the Houston Oilers and a former Head Coach of the Notre Dame Fighting Irish.
+His grandfather Hugh Devore, was an assistant with the Houston Oilers and a former head coach of the Notre Dame Fighting Irish.
 Haas' brother Russ was also a professional wrestler, until his death in 2001 due to a heart attack.

 In 2008, Haas and Gayda opened the "Custom Muscle Nutrition and Smoothie Shop", a nutritional store, in Frisco, Texas.